Skip to main content

 Security

-Dragonfly Cloud supports public and private endpoints
+Dragonfly Cloud supports using both public and private endpoints for data access.

 Public Endpoint

-With a public endpoint you can connect to the data store from anywhere over the internet.
+• With a public endpoint, you can connect to the data store from anywhere over the internet.

-Passkey is mandatory and can not be disabled for public endpoints
+• Passkey is mandatory and cannot be disabled for public endpoints.

 Private Endpoint

-Using a private endpoint also reduces data transfer costs applied by the cloud provider.
+• Using a private endpoint also reduces data transfer costs applied by the cloud provider.

-In order to create a data store with a private endpoint, you must first create a private network, see Networks for more information.
-Once you have created a private network, you can select it in the Endpoint dropdown box when creating a data store.
+• Once you have created a private network, you can select it in the Endpoint dropdown when creating a new data store.

-Durability and High Availability
+Durability & High Availability

 Eviction Policy